 I drew this urban sketch on the 25th of May 2010 directly at the location in Berlin-Mitte.

-As a technique I applied wash drawing.
-And artistic tools I used for this illustration are:
+As a technique I applied wash drawing (ink and water).
+And as artistic tools I used for this illustration:

 - 2 paint brushes (fine and medium)

 I was sitting on a wall by the bank of the Spree river.
 In the background of the postcard Bode-Museum, we can see the Nikolai-Viertel.
 So close to the place Alexanderplatz where we recognize the TV tower.
 In the foreground on the left, a little boy sits on the bank, he was close to me and the river.
 Indeed it was not so long because I needed around one hour for this urban sketch.

 This illustration is also on my blog “Traversée d’Encres”.

 Moreover the Bode-Museum is a historically preserved building.

 The museum, designed by architect Ernst von Ihne, was completed in 1904.
 It was originally called the Kaiser-Friedrich-Museum after Emperor Frederick III.
 Finally the museum was renamed in honour of its first curator, Wilhelm von Bode, in 1956.
 Otherwise Museum Island (German: Museumsinsel) is the name of the northern half of an island in the Spree river.
 Then it is so called from the complex of five internationally significant museums, all part of the Berlin State Museums: The Altes Museum (Old Museum), The Alte Nationalgalerie, The Pergamon Museum and The Bode Museum in 1999.

 Now the museum complex add to the UNESCO list of World Heritage Sites.